kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > As surely as Water will wet us, as surely as Fire will burn, \
 > The Gods of the Copybook Headings with terror and slaughter return!

 The last stanza is the 4th thing that is certain from the previous stanza.
 It is a closing loop to previous stanzas.
 The _brave new world_ is a reference to Shakespeare’s _The Tempest_, Act V. scene 1 line 183.
-The title for Huxley’s _Brave New World_ is derived from Shakespeares’ play.
-The utopian novel has a lot of references to our times.
+The title for Huxley’s _Brave New World_ is derived from Shakespeare’s play.
+The utopian novel has numerous references to our times.

 The conservative commentator _Michael Knowles_ was recently asked by _Chris Williamson_ on his podcast if we live currently more in _Brave New World_ or _1984_.
 He answered that we live 10% in _1984_ and 90% in _Brave New World_.[^williamson2021uf]

-Reaching for Utopia (greek “not a place”) results always in a Dystopia (greek “bad place”).
+Reaching for Utopia (Greek “not a place”) always results in a Dystopia (Greek “bad place”).
 Utopian ideologies are **psychopathic** and arise from the inability to live in the reality.[^lindsay2020aa]

 There will be no war, that ends all wars, no “Great Reset”, no restart without getting rid of millions of people that don’t subscribe to the idea. <q>All zero-point ideologies were devastating and always resulted in totalitarian systems or totalitarian thinking,</q> stated Prof. _Nobert Bolz_ in a recent podcast.[^muller-ullrich2021bu] He fears that the Western world is again in a situation where serious intellectuals are thinking about whether we could go back to zero, construct a new form of society and economy, a new human nature.

 The pandemic or climate crisis offers convenient reasons to justify authoritarian or totalitarian ideas for “the greater good.”
-The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap]
+The German _Supreme Court_ hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap]

 A recent survey asked how many Germans would be willing to pay every month to stop climate change.
-If I remember correctly the number was below € 20 per month.
-Even at the risk of disillusioning large numbers of my readers, every German (including children and senior citizens) would have to pay between **€ 300** and **€ 600** net every month **for the next 30 years** in order to reach the climate goals of the Paris Agreement.[^unger2021pf] And this would reduce Germany’s global CO₂ emissions from **2%** to **1%**, which is as much savings as China generates _additionally_ each year.[^unger2021pf] It will not only destroy the country’s competitiveness, make the energy supply unreliable, but also have no measurable effect.
-Neither will stopped eating meat.
-But if the self-righteous voters demand measures from the politicians, that will be exactly what we are given.
+If I remember correctly, the number was below €20 per month.
+Even risking disillusioning large numbers of my readers, every German (including children and senior citizens) would have to pay between **€300** and **€600** net every month **for the next 30 years** to reach the climate goals of the Paris Agreement.[^unger2021pf] This would reduce Germany’s global CO₂ emissions from **2%** to **1%**, which is as many savings as China generates _additionally_ each year.[^unger2021pf] It will not only destroy the country’s competitiveness, and make the energy supply unreliable, but have no measurable effect.
+Neither will stop eating meat.
+But if the self-righteous voters demand measures from the politicians, that will be what we are given.

-So be prepared to have fewer (or no) flights in the future, to lose your car, and be restricted in your movement and freedoms.
+Be prepared to have fewer (or no) flights in the future, lose your car, and be restricted in your movement and freedoms.
 If you think the COVID-19 restrictions were bad, you have no clue what is coming.

 All these endeavors ignore human nature, reason, personal liberty, and self-determination.
 To achieve a reset one would have to suppress, intimidate, incarcerate, reeducate, or even kill millions of people.
 I don’t think any sane person would like to live in a totalitarian, digitalized surveillance state like China is currently building.
 We have to call out and shame people that push for these ideas before it is too late.

 Reality will **always** win, _eventually_.
-The question is to what price.
-A lie doesn’t become true, because everybody wants it to be true. _The Gods of the Copybook Headings_ can’t be ignored, without paying a high price.
+But to what price?
+A lie doesn’t become true because everybody wants it to be true. _The Gods of the Copybook Headings_ can’t be ignored, without paying a high price.

 [^levinson2011kv]: William A. Levinson (2011): [The Revenge of the Gods of the Copybook Headings](https://www.americanthinker.com/articles/2011/08/the_revenge_of_the_gods_of_the_copybook_headings.html)
 [^peterson2017yx]: Jordan B. Peterson (2017): [2017 Maps of Meaning: The Architecture of Belief (University of Toronto)](https://www.youtube.com/playlist?list=PL22J3VaeABQAT-0aSPq-OKOpQlHyR4k5h)